senox13/organic_tech/README.md

 # Contact

-Development of this mod is coordinated through the Discord server *Jeefle's Marsh*.
+Development of this mod is coordinated through the Discord server *The Marsh*.
 If you have any questions or this mod looks interesting to you, feel free to come say hello! https://discord.com/invite/weYDmnwJFB

 # Contributing